In my many years as a successful real estate investor, I have heard investors say a lot of things…..many smart things…..and quite a few silly things!

 Still, I thought it would be helpful to some of the new investors out there if I related some of the silliest things I hear investors say!
-Sometimes, their limited knowledge and resulting rookie questions becomes an obstacle to successful investing, so maybe seeing them here can help you.
+Sometimes, their limited knowledge and resulting rookie questions become an obstacle to successful investing, so maybe seeing them here can help you.

 I certainly hope so.